Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs

-This will serve as an extremely useful tool which allows us to reduce the problem of obtaining certain bounds for arbitrary \distribution s to the case of Bernoulli or otherwise bounded \distribution s. \LemDomination* \begin{proof} We begin with following simple observation, a direct equivalent of which holds in the discrete case. \begin{observation} Let $\mathcal{J}=(V,E,\lambda'')$ and $\mathcal{K}=(V,E,\lambda''')$ such that for all $e \in E$, $\lambda'''(e)\subseteq \lambda''(e)$.
+This will serve as an extremely useful tool which allows us to reduce the problem of obtaining certain bounds for arbitrary \distribution s to the case of Bernoulli or otherwise bounded \distribution s. \begin{restatable}{lemma}{LemDomination} Let $I=(V_I,E_I)$ be a fixed graph, $P=(E_I,\prec)$ a partial order over its edges and $\psi$ and $\chi$ two valid \distribution s, such that $\psi$ is stochastically dominated by $\chi$.
+Further let $\mathcal{G}=(V,E,\lambda)$ be a temporal graph sampled from $\Gamma_V(\psi)$ and $\mathcal{H}=(V,E,\lambda')$ be a temporal graph sampled from $\Gamma_V(\chi)$.
+Then, \begin{itemize} \item For any $0<\delta<1$, the probability $(I,P)$ appears as a $\delta$-temporal motif in $\mathcal{G}$ is at most the probability that $(I,P)$ appears as a $\delta$-temporal motif in $\mathcal{H}$. \item For any $0<\beta<T$, the probability $(I,P)$ appears as a $\beta$-temporal motif in the $T$ discretization of $\mathcal{G}$ is at most the probability that $(I,P)$ appears as a $\beta$-temporal motif in the $T$ discretization of $\mathcal{H}$. \end{itemize} \end{restatable} \begin{proof} We present only the proof for the continuous case, as the discrete case is identical up to a change in notation, and begin with following simple observation. \begin{observation} Let $\mathcal{J}=(V,E,\lambda'')$ and $\mathcal{K}=(V,E,\lambda''')$ such that for all $e \in E$, $\lambda'''(e)\subseteq \lambda''(e)$.
 Any occurrence of $(I,P)$ as a $\delta$-temporal motif in $\mathcal{K}$ must also exist in $\mathcal{J}$. \end{observation} We will construct a coupling between $\mathcal{G}$ and $\mathcal{H}$ to ensure such monotonicity exists between them.
 Since $\chi$ stochastically dominates $\psi$, there exists a monotone coupling between them (i.e. one such that for $X\sim \psi$ and $Y\sim \chi$, $\Prob{[X\leq Y]}=1$).
 We can therefore couple $\mathcal{G}$ and $\mathcal{H}$ such that for all $e \in E$, $|\lambda(e)|< |\lambda'(e)|$ by adopting this monotone coupling for the distribution of the number of labels on each edge individually.
 Then by sampling the same set of label times for the labels on each edge, we obtain a coupling such that $\lambda(e)\subseteq \lambda'(e)$ for all $e \in E$.
 Taking $A$ to be the indicator for the event that $(I,P)$ exists as a $\delta$-temporal motif in $\mathcal{G}$ and $B$ the same for $\mathcal{H}$, we find that under our coupling,